tbpassin/gf4-project/recent_changes.md

-### Devel branch 1.4b3  12-3-2022
+### Devel branch 1.4b3  12-11-2022
+- Added the ability to read entries in a .ini file.
+Initially, this will allow a user to override the startup line colors for [X], [Y] plots.

+- Temporary files for the extended help system are now written to the user's Downloads directory.
+This works around the problem that on some Linux systems, Python's default location was not readable by the system browser.

+- Fonts and command window size adjusted for better appearance in Linux.

-- Some operations now set or clear error bands.
+- Some operations now set or clear error bands more sensibly.

 - Least Squares Linear changed to fit with Nth degree polynomial.